“Anyone But You” or Everything Wrong With Modern Romcoms

 Sex Jokes Can Be Funny (When Done Right)

 There are plenty of romantic comedies that revolve around sex, and make it work.
 Those movies understand that it’s not so much about showing people having sex as talking about it in a way that’s provoking.
-The “talking loudly” part is supposed to be the jokes.
+The jokes are supposed to be the “spicy” part.

 If I have to give an example, I would go for The 40-year-old Virgin, a movie about a guy’s sex life (or lack thereof) that, twenty years later, is still funny.
 Or we can speak about Easy A, which was also directed by Will Gluck, about a teenager who lies about losing her virginity, and ends up being branded as the school’s slut.